JeffersonLab/E2SAR/README.md

 All binary artifacts are stored using Git LFS (and you must [install git lfs](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage?platform=linux) in order to properly check out their contents).

 Clone the project as usual, then `cd` into the cloned directory and execute `git submodule init` to get the [UDPLBd](https://github.com/esnet/udplbd) repo contents (needed for the protobuf definitions located in udplbd/pkg/pb).
-Note that the submodule is added via `https://` URL not `git://` URL and is not meant to be modified even if developing E2SAR.

 If you want to update to the latest udplbd then also execute `git submodule update`.
 Note that you may need the correct branch of this project and as of this writing the is the `develop` branch and not `main`.
 You can do that by `cd udplbd && git fetch && get switch <branch>`.